-The Action Alternative would provide improved nonmotorized facilities, including substantial pedestrian and bicycle facilities such as the Promenade and Overlook Walk.
-It would also include improved transit facilities in the form of dedicated transit lanes and bus stops, which would support transit routes in the study area.
-The enhanced availability of transit and nonmotorized facilities under the Action Alternative would provide waterfront visitors with additional choices in how they travel to the study area.
+The Preferred Alternative would provide improved nonmotorized facilities, including substantial pedestrian and bicycle facilities such as the Promenade and Overlook Walk.
+It would also include transit lanes that would support transit routes in the study area.
+The enhanced nonmotorized facilities under the Preferred Alternative and availability of transit in the area could support waterfront visitors in choosing different modes of travel to the study area.
+In addition, service increases by transit providers expands (Sound Transit 2016).
 This could result in changes to the relative use of vehicle, transit, and nonmotorized modes of travel.
-A shift to transit and nonmotorized modes would reduce parking demand in the study area, thereby minimizing the impacts of parking loss associated with the Action Alternative.
+A shift to transit and nonmotorized modes would reduce parking demand in the study area, thereby minimizing the impacts of parking loss associated with the Preferred Alternative.